Bike tires should be checked before every ride and maintained as needed to keep your bike safe and fun to ride.

 Click HERE to find your manual, which contains detailed information about tire care and recommended tire pressure intervals.

-Before each ride, ensure your tires and inner tubes are in good working condition without any visual damage.
+Visually inspect the tires and inner tubes and check that the wheels spin straight.
 Always replace tires and inner tubes with punctures, cuts, or damage before riding or serious damage to the bike could occur.
 Tires without the correct amount of air pressure can reduce performance, increase tire and component wear, and make riding your bike unsafe.

-- Ensure tires are inflated to within the recommended limits displayed on the tire sidewalls and holding air.
+- Ensure the tires are inflated to the recommended limits displayed on the tire sidewalls and that they hold air.